GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-01-spring-exam-jdbc.md

 To understand Spring Jdbc it is useful to notice the differences with the alternative, Spring Data JPA.
 This is a list:

 - In Spring Jdbc the repositories are classes with implemented methods.
 In Spring Data JPA the repositories are interfaces, the methods do not require implementation.
 - Spring Jdbc requires a JdbcTemplate bean.
-JdbcTemplate provides all the databses operations.
+JdbcTemplate provides all possible database operations.
+A Spring Jdbc repository will often have the JdbcTemplate bean constructor-injected.
 Spring Data JPA doesn't need such a bean, database operations are done behind the scenes, based on repository method names.
-- A Spring Jdbc repository will often have the JdbcTemplate bean constructor-injected.
 - In Spring Data JPA, domain objects are annotated with @Entity, @Table, @Id and other JPA annotations that guide 'ORM' (Object-Relational Mapping).
 In Spring Jdbc, domain classes are not annotated.
 The mapping is done in the repository methods using JdbcTemplate methods, sometimes with a callback method as argument.
-- To write custom queries in Jdbc, you make it part of the Java method in the repository.
+- To write custom queries in Jdbc, you make the query string part of the Java method in the repository.
 To write a custom query in Spring Data JPA, you need the @Query annotation on a repository method declaration.

 The course material discusses Jdbc in the context of Spring Framework and Spring Data JPA in the context of Spring Boot.
 This makes it a bit harder to compare the two.
 It is well possible to use Jdbc in a Spring Boot application or Spring Data JPA in a Spring Framework application.